jovian-explorer/exo_k/doc/index.rst

 v1.0.1 (Jan 2021): Solves a binary/string conversion issue on some platforms.
 Enables linear interpolation in pressure (default is log).
-Enables creation of empty tables to filled later and spectral extension of existing tables.
+Enables creation of empty tables to be filled later and spectral extension of existing tables.

 v1.0.0 (Dec 2020): Finally our first official version.
 Creation of a :ref:`'Neat examples'<neat_examples>` section with fully worked out use cases for the `Exo_k`.